vivCoding/sample-text/README.md

-# SAMPle Text
+# SAMPLE Text
-Social Account Media Platform for Lurking and Engaging with Text
+Social Account Media Platform for Liking and Engaging with Text

 the better alternative to 4chan